-The Kentucky Supreme Court's decision is all the more harmful because piercing the Patient Safety Act's privilege is not necessary to hold negligent providers accountable and compensate deserving plaintiffs.
+2. The Florida Supreme Court's decision is all the more harmful because piercing the Patient Safety Act's privilege is not necessary to hold negligent providers accountable and compensate deserving plaintiffs.
 Accountability and compensation can be achieved through other avenues.
 Although the Patient Safety Act makes reports to patient safety organizations absolutely privileged, the Act is also explicit that it does not protect original patient or provider records, such as the patient's medical records.
 See 42 U.S.C. § 299b-21(7)(B)(i).
 Congress also emphasized that the Act does not make the facts underlying an incident privileged.
 S. Rep. No. 108-196, at 8.
 Plaintiffs can still obtain their medical records and have their experts opine based on those records, and plaintiffs can still depose providers regarding an incident and discover their impressions about it.
 H.R.
 Rep. No. 109-97, at 15.
 All the Patient Safety Act does is deny plaintiffs a particular kind of discovery-the reports providers make to patient safety organizations.

 The Senate Report noted that the Patient Safety Act's protection for patient safety work product but allowance for factual discovery "strikes the appropriate balance between plaintiff rights and creating a new culture in the health care industry that provides incentives to identify and learn from errors."
 S. Rep. No. 108-196, at 4.
-The Kentucky Supreme Court may have thought that the balance its decision struck was a better one.
+The Florida Supreme Court may have thought that the balance Amendment 7 struck was a better one.
 But "[o]nce Congress, exercising its delegated powers, has decided the order of priorities in a given area, it is for the courts to enforce them when enforcement is sought."
 Tennessee Valley Auth. v.
-Hill, 437 U.S. 153, 194

-(1978).
-This Court should grant the writ to restore the uniform, predictable privilege Congress promised providers in the Patient Safety Act and reject the Kentucky Supreme Court's variable, unpredictable rule to the contrary.
+Hill, 437 U.S. 153, 194 (1978).
+This Court should grant the writ to restore the uniform, predictable privilege Congress promised providers in the Patient Safety Act.